shiyu99/shiyu99.github.io/README.md

   <h1 align="center">Developer's Portfolio ✨</h1>

   <p align="center">
     It is a personal static website/portfolio template hosted with GitHub Pages, built to showcase my recent projects.
+This website is built upon the open-source project from Hashir Shoaib.
 Site URL / Demo:
     <a href="https://shiyu99.github.io">shiyu99.github.io</a>
     <br />
     <br />
-    <a href="https://hashirshoaeb.com">About Me</a>
-    ·
     <a href="https://github.com/hashirshoaeb/home/issues">Report Bug</a>
     ·
     <a href="https://github.com/hashirshoaeb/home/issues">Request Feature</a>